HumanCellAtlas/metadata-schema/docs/evolution.md

 ### Reviewing Stability levels

-The Metadata Working Group should review the stability level of schemas on a quarterly or bi-annual basis to decide if changes are needed.
+The metadata team should review the stability level of schemas on a quarterly or bi-annual basis to decide if changes are needed.
 For example, a new, low stability schema might become standard over time and be promoted to medium or even high stability once it has been reviewed and agreed upon by the HCA community.

 ## Governance of schema updates

-The metadata working group will review the update process on a yearly basis and ensure it is meeting the needs of the group.
+The metadata team will review the update process on a yearly basis and ensure it is meeting the needs of the group.
 If the process becomes problematic, changes will be made to ensure metadata updates are not a blocker for the consortium as a whole.
-The working group will provide written updates on the following matters at the start of each quarter:
+The metadata team will provide written updates on the following matters at the start of each quarter:

 - Changes to the metadata standard and specification
   - Updates to existing schemas
   - Addition of new schemasS
-- New members of the metadata working group
+- New members of the metadata team
-- New committers to the metadata-schema git repo
+- New committers to the metadata-schema GitHub repo

 The reporting frequency and process will be reviewed on a yearly basis and modifications made as required.